0x2kNJ/PPOI-test/README.md

 5. **Privacy Verification** - How to verify payments are private
 6. **On-Chain Execution** - Real blockchain transactions

-## 🤝 Contributing

-This is a demo repository.
-For issues or improvements:

-1. Open an issue on GitHub
-2. Describe the problem or enhancement
-3. Include steps to reproduce (if applicable)

 ## 📄 License

 See LICENSE file in the repository.